UPES Dehradun BA Admissions 2026

 Revising your subject notes or material is as important as understanding them the first time.
 If you do not revise, then chances are you will forget the concept while doing questions.
 So incorporate revision into your daily timetable.

 Regular revision will also help you build confidence as you become more familiar with the material.
-This in turn will keep you motivated for further studies.
+This, in turn, will keep you motivated for further studies.

 Take Mock Tests